gvwilson/thirdbit/src/fiction/cloudherd/index.md

 giving Signurd a pointed look.

 The big troll growled again.
-"Done talking," it grunted,
+"Done talking," he grunted,
-and then it charged.
+and then charged.

 Noxy shrieked and stumbled back, tripping over a fallen branch.